 Prior to joining Belin McCormick, Kelsey served as a law clerk to the Honorable Richard L. Nygaard for the United States Court of Appeals for the Third Circuit and the Honorable Ronald L. Longstaff for the United States District Court for the Southern District of Iowa.
 These personal experiences working with judges as they decide cases continue to inform Kelsey’s approach to practicing law.

 The National Labor Relations Act (NLRA) raises special issues and requires an attorney with a background in traditional labor law.
-Kelsey is familiar with evolving labor law including the National Labor Relations Board’s (NLRB) increasing focus on non-unionized employers.
+Kelsey is familiar with evolving labor law including the National Labor Relations Board’s (NLRB) approach to non-unionized employers.
 Kelsey has extensive experience advising and training companies on legal compliance under the NLRA and reviewing company policies to ensure compliance with the Act.
 Kelsey can advise companies preparing for or navigating unionization campaigns.